 Accreditation not awarded: if the key actions are not met within 6 months, accreditation will not be awarded.
 The service will be offered the option of a call with the assessment team to discuss the reasons for accreditation not being awarded and the actions required.
 To gain accreditation, services will need to undergo a full assessment.
-Some services may be eligible for a bespoke assessment (please request a copy of the bespoke assessment policy from AskJAG@rcp.ac.uk).
+Some services may be eligible for a bespoke assessment (see the bespoke assessment policy).